iAryanbajaj/CyberSim-Lab/README.md

 > **"To defeat your enemy, you must understand their weapons."**

-**CyberSim Lab** is a comprehensive, Flask-based cybersecurity   platform designed for ethical hacking research, academic study, and penetration testing training.
+**CyberSim Lab** is a comprehensive, Flask-based cybersecurity research platform designed for ethical hacking research, academic study, and penetration testing training.
 It provides **three powerful tools** that replicate real-world malware behaviors — viruses, remote access trojans (RATs), and ransomware — within a completely safe and controlled environment.

-The platform runs on **Kali Linux** as the primary development environment and generates   artifacts targeting **Windows**, **macOS**, and **Linux** systems.
+The platform runs on **Kali Linux** as the primary development environment and generates malware artifacts targeting **Windows**, **macOS**, and **Linux** systems.
 All three tools use **Telegram Bot API** as the Command & Control (C2) server, enabling researchers to study full attack chains, communication protocols, and system-level interactions in real time.

 Whether you're a cybersecurity student learning about malware for the first time, a researcher studying attack patterns, or a penetration tester demonstrating threats to clients — CyberSim Lab provides the tools you need.